do-me/fast-instagram-scraper/README.md

         print(response)
 ```

-If it return `<Response [200]>` you are ready to go!
+If it returns `<Response [200]>` you are ready to go!
 If not, it is due to the above mentioned bug and you gotta be a little patient.
 Retry after some hours or half a day - it should work at some point.

+UPDATE 2021/01/15: Torpy bug is fixed.
+Just install torpy from [latest master branch](https://github.com/torpyorg/torpy).
+A quick how-to will follow.

 ## Downloads metadata and images *fast* over the Tor network.
 No login, no API-key needed.